mexico86/mxco86-website/content/articles/mapping_for_team_alignment.md

 ## Gaining Multiple Perspectives {#gaining-multiple-perspectives}

-What we're looking for with any project or area of work is a team-owned approach that makes sense to all involved.
-When that approach is being formed interaction and engagement with the mapping process can give us a new perspective.
-For example, the concept of evolution of components is sometimes new to people as a way framing things.
-When components are considered in this way it may bring up new questions and perhaps offer a different perspective altogether.
-When a map is drawn on a whiteboard, and something is in a particular evolutionary phase, the team may point out an element that relates to a particular problem and are able to discuss that in new terms.
+When a team's approach to an activity is being formed, interaction and engagement with the mapping process can give everyone a new perspective.
+For example, the concept of evolution of components is sometimes new to people as a way of framing things.
+When components are considered in this way it may bring up new questions and perhaps offer a different viewpoint altogether.
+When a map is drawn on a whiteboard, and a component is in a particular evolutionary phase, the team may highlight how this relates to a particular problem and are able to discuss that in new terms.
 When information is in front of a group in a visual format it’s hard to miss.
-The activity allows us to work together and often the key components of the work arise as emergent properties of the group's interactions.
+The activity allows everyone to work together and often the key components of the work arise as emergent properties of the group's interactions.